RootLearning/ContestManagementSystem/README.md

 ## Team project with a maximum of 3 per team with a mentor from Examsign.
 You can choose your team members/mentor.
 ## Mentors: Vignesh, Thalif, Aravinth, Keerthana.
 ## Each team must present their solution for contest management, scoring, student management, application design, dashboard design, leaderboard design, etc., on Monday (25-01-2021).
 ## One team will be selected to implement the project.
-Selected TeamwWill be announced on Wednesday (27-01-2021).
+Selected Team will be announced on Wednesday (27-01-2021).

 ## Preferred Development Platform: C#, WPF/Windows Forms, MS-SQL Server, ASP.NET.
 (Can include other platforms if necessary)